 Heat a frying pan up that is big enough for at least two pieces of bread.

-Heat the oven up to 200°C. Put the bread slices straight onto the oven rack, within burning yourself, and roast till going golden and crunchy, about six minutes.
+Heat the oven up to 200°C. Put the bread slices straight onto the oven rack and roast till going golden and crunchy.
+It will take about 6 minutes.